yaroslaff/sqlgrep/README.md

-# SQLGrep: Grep in MySQL database data.
+# SQLGrep: Grep in MySQL database tables / fields

 *If you do not know db schema (drank a lot yesterday or hacking alien starhip database)*